 Maintain: "The intensities are intended to maintain your fitness without adding stress."

-Your preferred weekly duration will be based on your selected number of runs per week and the duration that you select.
+Your peak weekly duration will be based on your selected number of runs per week and the duration that you select.

-The duration that you select during onboarding will be the average duration for your adaptive training plan.
-This means that there will be some weeks of training where you run less and other weeks where you run more than the selected duration.
+The duration that you select during onboarding will be the peak duration for your adaptive training plan.
+This means that there will be some weeks of training where you run less, and the peak weeks of training will be the selected peak duration.

 The system will gradually increase or decrease the intensity depending on the phase.
 You will also have the opportunity to add more runs to your training week, depending on the phase.